Cosmos Validator Exporter

 # Whether all the logs should be written in JSON instead of a pretty-printed text.
 Useful if you have

-# logging solutions, like ELK.
+# logging solutions, like Elastic stack.
 Defaults to false.

 json = false